alyssa-lee/alyssa-lee.github.io/_posts/2024-06-09-williams-mystic-op-ed.md

 UPDATE (June 21, 2024): We're not done yet!
 Williams has announced that they will form a working group this summer to attempt to develop a new financial model for Williams-Mystic.

+UPDATE (August 30, 2024): Williams-Mystic will continue!
+Thanks to efforts by members of our community to reach out to the administration, the program will continue with some changes intended to make it financially sustainable.
+The heart and soul of Williams-Mystic will remain intact.

 [back to blog](../../)

 &nbsp;